 What are the main advantages to running FlowSOM in Cytobank?

-With FlowSOM in Cytobank, you can run multiple files through the algorithm concurrently, without having to concatenate, thereby preserving the per-file analysis in the output.
-Additionally, Cytobank automatically creates a FlowSOM analysis experiment after the run finishes, automatically gating the FlowSOM-identified metaclusters, so you can interact with the cluster and metacluster output on a population-level or a single-cell level, and analyze groups of samples.
-Courtesy of the power of cloud compute, you can also run up to 90 million events through FlowSOM in Cytobank, and you can run multiple FlowSOM runs in parallel for rapid exploration.
+With FlowSOM in the Cytobank platform, you can run multiple files through the algorithm concurrently, without having to concatenate, thereby preserving the per-file analysis in the output.
+Additionally, the Cytobank platform automatically creates a FlowSOM analysis experiment after the run finishes, automatically gating the FlowSOM-identified metaclusters, so you can interact with the cluster and metacluster output on a population-level or a single-cell level, and analyze groups of samples.
+Courtesy of the power of cloud compute, you can also run up to 90 million events through FlowSOM in the Cytobank platform, and you can run multiple FlowSOM runs in parallel for rapid exploration.
 And you never need to wrestle with installing R or any packages - we make algorithms easy to use.

 How long does FlowSOM take to run?

 FlowSOM takes on the order of “minutes” to run, as opposed to SPADE and viSNE which can take “hours” to “days” depending on the number of events, iterations, channels, and other factors.
 For example, we’ve found that running a dataset with 1 million events and 30 channels through FlowSOM takes 4 minutes.
 For more information on how FlowSOM settings impact runtime, view the article Effect of FlowSOM Settings on Algorithm Run Time and Memory Usage.